North Downs Way

 Otford to Rochester (★★★★☆)

-I used Rochester as a start and end point so didn't stay over in Rochester.
-There is a Premier Inn that is very close to the trail just before the River Medway crossing, although this in an industrial estate and out of town.
-Otherwise it is a 2 mile walk into Rochester itself, which does mean you get to see the town, castle and cathedral - although it is another 2 miles walking to head back out of town.
-The walk through town is pleasant enough and the town is lovely.
+I used Rochester as a start and end point so didn't actually stay over in Rochester.
+There is a Premier Inn that is very close to the trail just before the River Medway crossing, but this in an industrial estate and out of town.
+Otherwise it is a 2 mile walk into Rochester itself, where you get to see the town, castle and cathedral - and in my opinion it is worth making the extra effort to stay over in town.

 Rochester to Harrietsham (★★★★☆)

 This section heads out from Rochester across the fields, and then passes the ancient monument at Kit's Coty - which dates back to 4000BCE.
-From here the path continues on through Westfield Wood to Detling - but the highlight of the day comes with the stretch from Detling round to Hollingbourne, and then on to the train station at Harrietsham.
+From here the path continues on through Westfield Wood to Detling.
+The highlight of the day comes with the stretch from Detling round to Hollingbourne, and then on to the train station at Harrietsham.
 I opted to stay over in Ashford, but you can stay in Hollingbourne or Lenham and remain on the trail.

 From Rochester train station to Harrietsham train station, the walk totaled 19.2 miles of walking, of which 16.7 miles was spent on the North Downs Way itself.
 The walk included around two and a half thousand feet of ascent.